jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.1.md

 	- **Pyrokinetic** (Once on your turn, put three -1/-1 counters on each enemy character.
 - Option 5: #5 The Legion: 11/11
 	- **Bend Reality to My Will** You pay 1 less to play cards, and enemy players pay 1 more.
-	- **The Real Me** (At the end of your turn, randomly choose "The Legion" or "David Haller
+	- **The Real Me** (At the end of your turn, randomly choose "The Legion" or "David Haller".
+Whichever you choose takes over at your next Build Phase instead of a random Personality taking over.)
+-

 ^(Source: Rule insert)